sarahciston/codingcare/posts/cf-unliving.md

 >"Glitch, then, is gender in its most raw, technological form" (Sundén).
 >"femininity is a technology of failure, and the ideal of smooth, slick, seamless, effortless femininity impossible. […] The starting point, the very foundation, is rather always that of a broken machine."
 (Sundén)
 >"Gender glitch art is the kind of gender performances that consciously break the ﬂow of gender, that proudly stage the many ways in which gender is broken, and can be broken.
 It celebrates contrasts, inconsistencies, irregularities and imperfections."
 (Sundén)
->"high ﬁdelity gender strives toward impossibly seamless perfection along the lines of equally impossibly pure femininity and masculinity.
-Gender as high ﬁdelity is a transparent gender experience that transcends mediation, which performs an act of forgetting about the technologies of gender (which make such an erasure possible in the ﬁrst place)."
+>"high fidelity gender strives toward impossibly seamless perfection along the lines of equally impossibly pure femininity and masculinity.
+Gender as high fidelity is a transparent gender experience that transcends mediation, which performs an act of forgetting about the technologies of gender (which make such an erasure possible in the ﬁrst place)."
 (Sundén)
 >"Glitch is that which betrays …, it is the beauty and simultaneously the sadness and pain of crashing and skipping, which ultimately emphasizes the fragility…" (Sundén)
 >"The promise of glitch gender is precisely that it can never be fully known, never fully controlled […].
 The promise of glitch is the fact that there is something unruly - or agential - at the very core of how gender works technologically."
 (Sundén)
->"Gender glitch holds a similar potential - to inﬁltrate, make dirty, and ultimately put pressure on the norms of pure gender high ﬁdelity."
+>"Gender glitch holds a similar potential - to infiltrate, make dirty, and ultimately put pressure on the norms of pure gender high ﬁdelity."
 (Sundén)
 "vulnerability / technological anticipation / materiality and fragility" (Heidegger's at hand vs)
 >"continue this work of not working well.
 Broken Machines are powerful purveyors of mayhem and confusion."
 (Sharma)
 >"Feminists are rendered an always already obsolete technology that isn't working properly.
 Feminists are the faulty aberration in a long line of otherwise efficient technologies that have been designed for caretaking and reciprocating love in a male- dominated world.
 Feminists are as useful as a vacuum that has lost suction.
 They are as disappointing as a light that won't turn on.
 If women don't want to fulfill their positions within a patriarchal society, there are other toys and technologies that will do this work."